lee-benjamin/Ben_Leethium/README.md

 Clone this repo into the directory of your choice and run `mvn package`.

 Now an uber jar has been generated in the `target` directory.
-To get your home timeline tweets, run `java -cp target/Ben_Leethium-XXX.jar Get`.
+To get your home timeline tweets, run `java -jar target/Ben_Leethium-XXX.jar`